A Survey on Unlearning in Large Language Models: Existing unlearning methods

-For methods \textbf{modifying logits}, \citet{liu2021dexperts} propose DExperts, which combines a language model with ``expert'' and ``anti-expert'' models, recalculating token probability distributions at each decoding step to avoid generating unwanted content.
-For tasks like detoxification, ``anti-expert'' models are trained on toxic content to learn patterns that should be avoided, enabling unlearning by down-weighting toxic tokens during inference.
-Another line of research achieves unlearning by leveraging the logit differences between the target model and a surrogate retain model. \citet{Huang2024Offset} introduce $\delta$-UNLEARNING, which computes a logit offset using two small white-box models, one retained and one unlearned (via methods like gradient ascent or KL minimization).
+Similarly to the idea of modifying input at the embedding level, it is also possible to modify output at the \textbf{logit level}.
+An idea is to intervene in the decoding process. \citet{liu2021dexperts} propose DExperts, which combines a language model with ``expert'' and ``anti-expert'' models, recalculating token probability distributions at each decoding step to avoid generating unwanted content.
+Another line of research achieves unlearning by leveraging the logit differences between the target model and the auxiliary models. \citet{Huang2024Offset} introduce $\delta$-UNLEARNING, which computes a logit offset using two small white-box models, one retained and one unlearned (via methods like gradient ascent or KL minimization).
 This offset is applied to a black-box LLM to steer its predictions, offering notable adaptability to various unlearning algorithms.
-While $\delta$-UNLEARNING requires training both retain and unlearn models, \citet{Ji2024Reversing} simplify this process with the Unlearning from Logit Difference (ULD) method.
-ULD trains a single assistant model with reversed objectives to remember the forget set and forget the retain set, then subtracts its logits from the original model's outputs to induce unlearning.
+While $\delta$-UNLEARNING requires training both retain and unlearn models, \citet{Ji2024Reversing} simplify it with the Unlearning from Logit Difference (ULD) method.
+ULD trains a single assistant model with reversed objectives to remember the unlearn set and forget the retain set, then subtracts its logits from the original model's outputs to induce unlearning.
 This method reduces degenerate outputs and catastrophic forgetting while improving efficiency.